Supporting Someone Who Keeps Returning to An Abusive Relationship

 It can be so difficult to watch someone you care about deal with an abusive relationship.
 Even more difficult is watching that person leave and return to their partner, time and time again.
 You might feel frustrated, angry or you may even feel like giving up on your friend or family member.
+You might not know how to keep supporting someone who keeps returning to an abusive relationship.
 These are all totally normal and understandable feelings to have.

 If you find yourself in this role, you might ask yourself: what can you do to make sure you are staying helpful and supportive?